MakeSchool-Tutorials/web-7-react-redux-tetris-app/P14-Connect-Next-Block/content.md

 slug: react-redux-tetris-connect-next-block
 ---

-Connecting game state to components.
+Updating game state through components connected to redux.

 # Introduction

-With default game state defined it's time to connect game state to components.
+With the default game state defined it's time to connect game state to components.

+The goal is to display the next block in the NextBlock component.

+To do this you need to get the index of the next block from game state and map this to an array of squares in the component.

-The goal here is to get the index of the next block, this is `game.nextShape` on state.
+The index of the next block is stored at `game.nextShape` on state.
 Use this to find the array that represents this shape, at the first rotation, and map it to the grid.

+The empty grid will be:

+`const box = shapes[0][0]`

+Remember the first block is empty.
+The shape would be located at:

+`const block = shapes[shape][0]`

-The color will be set by the same index value.
+The color of the square will match the index of the shape.

 To get state from Redux into this Component you'll need to connect the component with React-Redux.

 ## Challenges

+Connect the component to Redux.

 **Import connect**

 `import { connect } from 'react-redux'`

+You'll need to get the data from state and map it to props in this component.
+Map the `nextShape` from `state.game` to `shape`.

 **Map State to Props**